talkvegantome/talkvegan-hugo/content/english/anti-vegan/trapped-on-an-island-with-a-pig.md

 or

-> That’s an interesting thought experiment but I think you have misunderstood the implications.
+> That’s an interesting thought experiment.
 It is designed to test the Ethics of Emergencies and whether they differ in scope from everyday ethics.
 That the survivors of Flight 571 turned to cannabalism to survive in an emergency was not a mandate for cannabalism under everyday conditions.
 Similarly, even if a vegan did kill and eat the pig in an emergency this does not justify the unnecessary killing of animals under normal conditions.

 ## Detail - Analytic